khornberg/sermon-manager-import/readme.md

 ### What is ID3?
 [ID3](http://en.wikipedia.com/wiki/ID3) is metadata for most MP3 files.
 When you use a media player (e.g. iTunes, Windows Media Player, etc.) the title, artist, etc. is stored within each file in the ID3 format.

-### I get a `Fatal error: Maximum execution time of 30 seconds exceeded`
+### I get a `Fatal error: Maximum execution time of 30 seconds exceededd`
 Likely you are importing a lot of sermons.
 Refresh the page and import all of the remaining sermons again.
 Repeat as necessary if that doesn't do it.
 Your server is set to run a process for limited time.
 When importing many sermons, you reach this limit and the server lets you know.

-### Does this work with Amazon S3 or other serivces?
+### Does this work with Amazon S3 or other services?
 Not sure.
 Please let me know.

 ### Can I help?
 Sure can.
-See the Contributing section below.
+See the Contributing / Other Notes section.

 ## Contributing
 If you want to contribute go to [Github](github.com), fork, and send a pull request.
 Issues and comments are welcome as well.